F1 Score for NER: A Metric To Evaluate Precision And Recall In Named Entity Recognition tasks

 A model with high Recall detects most spam emails but might wrongly label many normal emails as spam.

-How F1 Score Balances Precision and Recall
+How the F1 Score Balances Precision and Recall

-F1 Score for the spam detection example:
+Using the spam detection example:

 • Precision = 0.6 (60%)